-Your heater is equipped to operate on either propane or natural gas.
-The heater is shipped from the factory ready for connecting to propane.
+Your heater is equipped to operate on either Propane/LP or Natural gas.
+The heater is shipped from the factory ready for connecting to Propane/LP.
 The heater can easily be changed to Natural gas by having your qualified installer follow the instructions on page 13 and the markings on the heater.